martinmoene/lest/README.md

 Note: You have to make sure the compiler's library has a working `std::regex_search()`; not all do currently.
 GCC 4.8.1's regex search function doesn't work yet.
 Visual C++ probably has a working regex search function since VC9, Visual Studio 2008 (tested VC10, Visual Studio 2010).

+-D<b>lest_FEATURE_TIME_PRECISION</b>=0
+Define this to set the precision of the duration in ms reported with option --time.
+Default is 0.

 ### Namespace
 namespace **lest** { }
 Types and functions are located in namespace lest.